Growing Your SMS Database

 Having multiple methods for customers to easily subscribe to your SMS communication is key to growing your list.
 Reach customers while they’re shopping or browsing your website, shopping your store, dining at your restaurant, looking at your print ad or as they see your posts and ads on social media.

-AGE SMS offers four ways your customers can subscribe to your text alerts, as outlined below:
+AGE SMS & MMS offers six ways your customers can subscribe to your text alerts, as outlined below:

 When customers text your keyword to an easy-to-remember short code, they receive a welcome message confirming they have opted in to receive text alerts from you.
 This is the number one opt-in method because it can be easily and widely promoted.

 We provide customers with HTML code for a button that when tapped by the consumer opens a text message pre-filled with a customer' opt-in keyword.
 This opt-in method works only on your mobile website.
 Place this button in a prominent location on your website.
 If you need assistance with this, we are happy to help.

 We provide our SMS customers with a code that can be plugged into their websites that creates a simple signup form on their websites.

 AGE Media can generate QR code that when scanned with a mobile camera, opens a pre-filled text message that sends your keyword to your short code to collect the opt-in.
 Print your SMS QR code on promotional materials including print ads, direct mail, posters, table tents and other in-store signage and even delivery boxes and receipts.